- Raft the Tambopata River starting at Bahuaja Sonene National Park

 - Stay at the Tambopata Research Center and admire the conservation of mammals in the Amazon Jungle

 This is an exciting trip for adventurous travelers who don't mind roughing it for several days.
-The expedition starts in the town of Juliaca, near the shores of Lake Titicaca, the highest navigable lake in the world at 15,480 ft.
+After arriving in Lima, the expedition starts in the town of Juliaca, near the shores of Lake Titicaca, the highest navigable lake in the world at 15,480 ft.
 A private vehicle will take you across the high plains (altiplano), down to tropical rainforest and to the end of the road, where you'll lodge by the river.

 The following day you´ll board rafts and use the river as a thoroughfare into the jungle.
 From this point, you leave behind the farms and gold pan settlers to enter the mystical and enigmatic world of the tropical rainforest.
 This environment provides the habitat for a diverse range of plant and animal species, including 8 types of macaw, 13 types of monkey, 530 species of birds, plus ocelot, jaguar, capybara, tapir, caiman, giant river otters, and much more.

 You´ll float on the Tambopata River for six days, running Class III and IV rapids along the way and camping out at night.
 The journey includes a stop at a macaw clay lick, where you'll spend the night, allowing you to see these magnificent birds at dawn.
-From here you'll take a motorized dug-out canoe to the frontier town of Puerto Maldonado; spending a final night and the end of your epic journey.
+From here you'll take a motorized dug-out canoe to the frontier town of Puerto Maldonado, where you'll spend the night before transferring to Lima for your final night.

 As you leave the last traces of civilization, entering pristine rainforest of the Bahuaja Sonene National Park, you´ll float down the river and spend the night camping on a sandy beach.
 There will be opportunities to spot wildlife along the banks and in the jungle.